triptease/schema/README.md

 ### Identification

-*If you are already using another form of identification (apiKeys, propertyCodes etc) they you can safely skip this step*
+*If you are already using another form of identification (apiKeys, propertyCodes etc) then you can safely skip this step*

 This is the simplest and most important meta data you can add through out your marketing website and booking engine.
 Ideally you want this on every page.
 Doing this will automatically allow your hotel to appear on Google search pages and Google Maps.
 Just putting the hotel name and @type on each page will help Triptease identify your hotel automatically